nvillemin/TheCullingTracker/README.md

 ##Features
 - Player names
-- Damage dealt to players in this game
+- Damage dealt to players in this game except explosives and bleed
-- Damage received by players in this game
+- Damage received by players in this game except explosives and bleed
 - Number of games shared with players overall
 - Number of player kills overall